tjouni/j-pack/docs/implementation.md

 ### BitList and ByteList

 BitList and ByteList are dynamically sized arrays of bits and bytes that allow writing and reading of bits and bytes.
 Both can be converted to a concatenated byte array.

+### IO

+All IO operations use Java standard library functionality.
+All compression and and decompression operations are done in memory and the whole file is read and written to memory at once.